TelegramV/VR/README.md

 # VR
-Virtual DOM and Components with JSX support.
+Virtual DOM and Components with JSX support and Awesome DOM builder.

 ## Installation
 NPM: